L0stedMrlion/lionsproject-dsbot-v2/README.md

 ## ❓ Questions

 `Where do you host this bot?` - I host this bot on my vps, where I have pterodactyl panel with node.js 20 egg.
+U can find the egg for node.js (here)[https://github.com/parkervcp/eggs/tree/master/generic/nodejs].

 `What version of discord.js are you using?` - Im using the newest version - discord.js v14